Highlights of El Sobrante History:

 2000: SPAWNERS (San Pablo Watershed Neighbors Education and Restoration Society) is founded, whose mission is to protect and preserve San Pablo Creek and its tributaries, from the Dam to the Bay.

-2007: The Children's Reading Garden, the only park in El Sobrante not on school grounds, within the city limits of Richmond, or on EBRPD land, is
+2007: The Children's Reading Garden, the only park in El Sobrante not on school grounds, within the city limits of Richmond, or on EBRPD land, is opened to the public.

 Opening Day, Children's Reading Garden, July 28, 2007.
 From left to right: Elizabeth O'Shea (SPAWNERS), Anne Cain (Head Librarian, Contra Costa Library system), Donald Bastin (Chair, R-9 Committee), Supervisor John Gioia.